Best Enclosure Size for Crested Gecko

 Seasonal Habitat Adjustments for Crested Gecko

 Crested Gecko's terrarium setup requires seasonal modifications to maintain optimal comfort and safety year-round.
 During warm months, ensure adequate ventilation and cooling for your 18x18x24" vertical minimum reptile—reptiles of this species can be sensitive to heat stress.
 Provide shaded rest areas and consider cooling accessories appropriate for Crested Gecko's size.
 Cold weather demands insulated resting spots, draft elimination around the terrarium, and potentially supplemental heating rated safe for reptiles.
-Spring and autumn transitions often bring allergens and temperature fluctuations; monitor your Crested Gecko's comfort during these periods and adjust bedding and environmental controls accordingly.
-Humidity management is equally important—excessively dry or damp conditions can affect respiratory health and coat condition in Crested Gecko reptiles across their 15-20 years lifespan.
+Spring and autumn transitions often bring allergens and temperature fluctuations; monitor your Crested Gecko's comfort during these periods and adjust substrate and environmental controls accordingly.
+Humidity management is equally important—excessively dry or damp conditions can affect respiratory health and skin condition in Crested Gecko reptiles across their 15-20 years lifespan.